Napier Prison is the oldest penal complex in New Zealand, having opened in 1862. The Prison

-Whilst taking a tour you can hear about the different buildings in the gounds of the prison, such as
+Whilst taking a tour you can hear about the different buildings in the grounds of the prison, such as

 The Pound, originally housing unstable patients, can you guess the origins of its name?
 Learn why

-the toilets doors had to be shortened, about the graffiti and gang propoganda scrawled in the cells,
+the toilets doors had to be shortened, about the graffiti and gang propaganda scrawled in the cells,

 the many uses for the Cages originally used for immigrants arriving at the port, why the prisoners